 Three Primary Roles For The Piccolo - Compositional Analysis And Results: What is incorporated into the discussions of all the composers cited in this thesis are the following concepts: As an extender of range and dynamics; Programmatic effects; Solo arrangement.
 The period pre- and post-Beethoven marks a watershed in the compositional history of the piccolo.
 Before Ludwig van Beethoven, most compositions dealt with the first and second categories.
-Beethoven achieved the first two categories starting with the Egmont, Ruins of Athens, and King Stephan, and his 5th, 6th and 9th Symphonies (1804 - 08) establishing its most basic role within the symphony orchestra, and almost achieved the third, but not quite, however, but still giving the piccolo a more robust and dignified status.
+Beethoven achieved the first two categories starting with the Egmont, Ruins of Athens, and King Stephan, and his 5^{th} , 6^{th} and 9^{th} Symphonies (1804 - 08) establishing its most basic role within the symphony orchestra, and almost achieved the third, but not quite, however, but still giving the piccolo a more robust and dignified status.
 The next milestone reached in which the second and third categories were partially merged was by Hector Berlioz's Symphonie Fantastique (1830).
-Finally, a landmark is reached in the piccolo's history was Pyotr Ilyich Tchaikovsky's 3rd and 4th Symphonies (1877/78), establishing the third category in the piccolo to "orchestral maturity."
+Finally, a landmark is reached in the piccolo's history was Pyotr Ilyich Tchaikovsky's 3^{rd} and 4^{th} Symphonies (1877/78), establishing the third category in the piccolo's repertoire as a solo instrument within the orchestra, nearly fifty years after Beethoven brought the piccolo to "orchestral maturity."